TreeCoder: Systematic Exploration and Optimisation of Decoding and Constraints for LLM Code Generation: Data Availability Statement

 \paragraph*{\textbf{Pluggable Components}} In our framework, the constraint functions, decoding functions, termination conditions, aggregation functions, LM and the optimisation algorithm denote modular components that can be plugged in.
 We provide a library of implementations for the first four, and users are free to experiment with custom versions as well as with different LMs and optimisation algorithms.

-\begin{itemize}[noitemsep, topsep=0pt, parsep=0pt, partopsep=0pt, leftmargin=*] \item An \textbf{optimisation algorithm} that searches over the rest of the pluggable components and optimises a user-provided objective function. \item A possibly empty set of \textbf{constraint functions }\textbf{$\Phi$} that guide the LM towards generating good quality code by updating the prior probability of a token sequences. \item A \textbf{decoding function} $\delta$ that iteratively grows the tree by expanding the active nodes using the constraints and a LM until a terminal condition is reached. \item A \textbf{termination condition} $\rho$ that checks whether the tree is complete. \item An \textbf{aggregation function} $\otimes$ that aggregates nodes within the tree to produce the final output. \item An auto-regressive \textbf{LM} that given a sequence of tokens defines the probability distribution over a single token continuation. \end{itemize} The pseudocode for our approach is given in Algorithm \ref{alg:Constrained Code Generation} and defines the core loop of our framework, which treats decoding as a tree search guided by a LM and constraint functions.
+\begin{itemize}[noitemsep, topsep=0pt, parsep=0pt, partopsep=0pt, leftmargin=*] \item An \textbf{optimisation algorithm} that searches over the rest of the pluggable components and optimises a user-provided objective function. \item A possibly empty set of \textbf{constraint functions }\textbf{$\Phi$} that guide the LM towards generating good quality code either by reweighting candidate continuations or by validating selected continuations lazily. \item A \textbf{decoding function} $\delta$ that iteratively grows the tree by expanding the active nodes using the LM and, depending on the algorithm, either eagerly or lazily applying the constraints until a terminal condition is reached. \item A \textbf{termination condition} $\rho$ that checks whether the tree is complete. \item An \textbf{aggregation function} $\otimes$ that aggregates nodes within the tree to produce the final output. \item An auto-regressive \textbf{LM} that given a sequence of tokens defines the probability distribution over a single token continuation. \end{itemize} The pseudocode for our approach is given in Algorithm \ref{alg:Constrained Code Generation} and defines the core loop of our framework, which treats decoding as a tree search guided by a LM and constraint functions.
 Starting from a root node, the framework repeatedly expands active nodes using a decoding function, $\delta$, until a termination condition, $\rho(Tree)$, is met.
-The decoding function incorporates both model probabilities and constraint scores to guide generation.
+Depending on the decoding strategy, constraints can either be incorporated eagerly into candidate scoring or evaluated lazily only on the continuation selected for expansion, as in best-first search.
 Once the tree is complete, an aggregation function, $\operatorname{\otimes(\textit{Tree})}$, selects the best set of candidates.

 In the rest of the section, we provide details about the individual components of the framework.